 - All Adobe Software

-If you create a summary report, you can drill down on the computer count and see a filtered list of computer details, which includes the software and hardware information about the asset.
+You can drill down on the endpoint count and see a filtered list of computer details, which includes the software and hardware information about the asset.

 You can build custom reports that are based on any existing report.
 You can also create your own reports from existing Tanium sensor data or custom content.
 You might choose to create custom reports to show assets by department, location, user group, or other attributes.

 Asset data can enrich the inventory data in ServiceNow CMDB, ensuring that it has up-to-date information.
 With Asset, you can define the server, attribute mappings, and schedule for data to be exported.

 You can use any predefined reports, custom reports, or views as a connection source and send to destinations such as Email, File, HTTP, Socket Receiver, Splunk, and SQL Server.

 With the Flexera integration, you can use the existing Tanium Client to populate information in Flexera FlexNet Manager Suite (FNMS).